jsinger67/scnr/README.md

 ![CppComments2NFA](./doc/CppComments2NFA.svg)

 This NFA can match *hard* strings like `/* *Comment 1* */ `, but we needed to be explicit here too.
+Perhaps, in the future `scnr` will provide non-greedy repetitions as well.

 ### Scanner modes